voehrsCyber/terraform-cyberark-deploy/Readme.md

 # Deploying a Cyberark vault with Terraform

-This project should help you to install a CyberArk vault into AWS using AMIs.
+This project should help you to install a CyberArk vault and the components server into AWS using AMIs.

 # Prerequisites
 * Terraform (tested with 0.14.5)